Dr. Michael L. Peterson

 Dr. Michael L. Peterson is Professor of Philosophy of Religion.
-He has written or been senior author in a number of books: Reason and Religious Belief (Oxford University Press); God and Evil: An Introduction to the Issues (HarperCollins/Westview); With All Your Mind: A Christian Philosophy of Education (University of Notre Dame Press); Evil and the Christian God (Baker Books); Philosophy of Education: Issues and Options (InterVarsity Press).; Science, Evolution, and Religion: A Debate about Atheism and Theism (with Michael Ruse, Oxford, forthcoming); and C. S. Lewis and the Christian Worldview (Oxford, forthcoming).
+He has written or been senior author in a number of books: Reason and Religious Belief (Oxford University Press); God and Evil: An Introduction to the Issues (HarperCollins/Westview); With All Your Mind: A Christian Philosophy of Education (University of Notre Dame Press); Evil and the Christian God (Baker Books); Philosophy of Education: Issues and Options (InterVarsity Press); Science, Evolution, and Religion: A Debate about Atheism and Theism (with Michael Ruse, Oxford, forthcoming); Religion and the Biosciences (Cambridge University Press, forthcoming); and C. S. Lewis and the Christian Worldview (Oxford, forthcoming).
 He has edited Philosophy of Religion: Selected Readings (Oxford); Contemporary Debates in Philosophy of Religion (Blackwell of Oxford); and The Problem of Evil: Selected Readings (Notre Dame, 2nd edition forthcoming).
 He is General Editor of the Blackwell scholarly monograph series “Exploring Philosophy of Religion,” which currently contains five books.
-He is currently working on two books: Christian Theism and the Problem of Evil (Wiley, forthcoming) and The Problem of Suffering in the Book of Job.
+He is currently working on two books: Christian Theism and the Problem of Evil (Wiley Publishers of Oxford, forthcoming) and The Problem of Suffering in the Book of Job.
 Both of Dr. Peterson’s current Oxford books in philosophy of religion are long-time leading textbooks which are now in fifth editions.

 Dr. Peterson has contributed chapters to many reference books and scholarly works, including The Oxford Handbook of Religious Diversity: Contemporary Challenges, Global Responses; The Oxford Handbook of Eschatology; Blackwell Companion to Philosophy of Religion; The Chronicles of Narnia and Philosophy; C. S. Lewis as Philosopher: Truth, Goodness, and Beauty; The Continuing Relevance of Wesleyan Theology: Essays in Honor of Laurence W. Wood; Philosophy and the Christian Worldview: Analysis, Assessment, and Development; Basketball and Philosophy: Thinking Outside the Paint; Handbook on Science and Religion; The History of Evil (6 volumes); The Oxford Handbook of Atheism; and The Cambridge Handbook on Evolutionary Ethics (forthcoming).